robertschank/robertschank.github.io/index.md

 **Find three examples** - For each turnaround that resonates, find three specific examples of how it might be as true or truer than your original thought.

 **Sit with it** - Notice the difference in your state between question 3 and question 4.
 Or take a moment with the turnarounds.
-Make a little space for your mind to see things differently.
+Leave a little space for your mind to see things differently.

 </div>